Tarot of Marseilles: Suits

 In this abstraction, the Tarot, and the Italian playing cards tradition, diverges from that of Spanish playing cards, in which swords and batons are drawn as distinct objects.
 Cups and coins are drawn as distinct objects.
 Most decks fill up blank areas of the cards with floral decorations.
 The two of cups typically contains a floral caduceus-like symbol terminating in two heraldic dolphin heads.
-The two of coins usually joins the two coins by a ribbon motif; the ribbon is a conventional place for the manufacturer to include his name and the date.
+The two of coins usually joins the two coins by a ribbon motif; the ribbon is a conventional place for the manufacturer to include their name and the date.

+Trumps

 There is also a suit of twenty-two atouts (trump cards).
 The Fool, which is unnumbered in the Tarot de Marseille, is viewed as separate and additional to the other twenty-one numbered trumps because it usually cannot win a trick.

 The labelling of cards is a practice of French origin, Italians remembered their names by heart.
 The Sola Busca deck is an exception: all trumps are named and have roman numerals, the suited cards are numbered in Hindo-Arabic, and the face suits beyond the page are named as well, with Alexander the Great being the king of swords.
 The XIII card is generally left unlabelled in the various old and modern versions of the Tarot de Marseille, but it is worth noting that in Noblet's deck (circa 1650), the card was named LAMORT (Death).
 In at least some printings of the French/English bilingual version of Grimaud's pack, the XIII card is named "La Mort" in French and named "Death" in English.
 In many modern cartomantic tarot decks (e.g., Rider–Waite), the XIII card is named Death.

 The names given to the Marseilles pattern trumps differ from those in early Italian sources.
 The French la Force (Strength) is in Italian la Fortezza (Fortitude) for the cardinal virtue of Courage.
 L'Amoureux (the Lover) is in Italy l'Amore (Love).
 Le Jugement (the Judgement) is l'Angelo (the Angel) or le Trombe (the Trumpets).
 L'Ermite (the Hermit) is given either as il Gobbo (the Hunchback), il Vecchio (the Old Man), or as il Tempo (Time).
 Le Pendu (the Hanged Man) is il Traditore (the Traitor).
 La Torre/la Maison Dieu (the Tower/the House of God) is given either as la Sagitta (the arrow), la Saetta (Lightning), la Casa del Diavolo (the House of the Devil), la Casa del Dannato (the House of the Damned), il Fouco (the Fire), or as l'inferno (Hell).
 The ranking of the trumps vary according to region or time period.

 The following trump images are from Jean Dodal's deck printed in Lyon in the early 18th century.
 Like most other tarot decks, it uses additive Roman numerals, hence "IIII" instead of "IV".
 The English names are based on IPCS terminology.
 Dummett calls Tarot I "The Mountebank", a word which, like the name on the card, bataleur, means 'street entertainer'.